StarLion Education Initiative

-The WLT believes that conservation education is critical in children’s formative years and hence focuses its Schools Program at the level of the community’s youth, for a sustainable model of living.
+The White Lion Trust believes that conservation education is critical in children’s formative years and hence focuses its Schools Program at the level of the community’s youth, for a sustainable model of living.

 The symbol of the White Lion provides the ideal teaching vehicle for broader concepts such as responsible civic participation, leadership through enlightenment, conservation and community orientated values, personal growth and self-confidence through purpose and ‘lion-hearted’ values.

-Through this Schools Program , the WLT aims to harness the White Lion as the ideal cultural symbol to re-ignite the principles of self-actualization, leadership, purpose and cultural identity and make ‘little stars’ amongst the youth of local communities.
+Through this Schools Program, the WLT aims to harness the White Lion as the ideal cultural symbol to re-ignite the principles of self-actualisation, leadership, purpose and cultural identity and make ‘little stars’ amongst the youth of local communities.

 Community-based Conservation Environmental education is the key to sustainability, and the ecology-economy of the future.
 Communities which celebrate and protect their environment and heritage are empowered communities, with a rich sense of individual and group pride, growth and unity.